Learning from Self-Debate: Preparing Reasoning Models for Multi-Agent Debate: Evaluation Details

 \section{Evaluation Details}

 For multi-agent debate evaluation, we use the codebase from~\citet{choi2025debate} to perform all MAD settings.
+As 8B models require longer reasoning, YaRN~\citep{peng2023yarn} is used to support a larger debate context window on AIME24 and AIME25 tasks.
 For single-agent evaluation, we use the \textsc{verl} framework~\cite{sheng2024hybridflow}.
 On MATH500, we use \textsc{Math-Verify} to extract final answers.
 For AMC and AIME, we follow the DAPO evaluation protocol for prompting and final-answer extraction.